blueridgeboost/blueridgeboost.github.io/src/content/english/classes/Kangaroo_Competition_Math.md

 page_title: "Math Hoppers"
 page_subtitle: "Kangaroo Math for Young Explorers"
 description: "Kangaroo Competition Math"
 summary: "The Kangaroo Mathematics Competition, set for Thursday, March 20, 2025, is an international event testing students' math skills.
 Preparation involves practicing past papers, reviewing key concepts, and improving time management.
-The multiple-choice test covers various math topics."
+The multiple-choice test covers various math topics.
+The class will continue for the duration of the school year to prepare students for the next year's competition."
 section: "classes"

 product_id: "680172023"